-Overall capital management is administered at group level.
-Capital generated by operating units and future capital releases will be allocated to profitable growth of new business or repatriated to shareholders, beyond the capital that is needed to sustain commercial capital levels at management's targets. a.s.r. actively manages its in-force business, which is expected to result in substantial free capital generation over time.
+Overall capital management is administered at group level. a.s.r. currently plans to consider investing capital above the Solvency II ratio (calculated based on the standard formula) of 150% (management threshold level) with the objective of creating value for its shareholders.
+If and when a.s.r. operates at a level considerably above the management threshold level and it believes that it cannot invest this capital in value-creating opportunities for a prolonged period of time, it may decide to return (part of this) capital to shareholders.
+If a.s.r. chooses to return capital, it plans to do so in a form that is efficient for shareholders at that time. a.s.r. actively manages its in-force business, which is expected to result in free capital generation over time.
 Additionally, business improvement and balance sheet restructuring should improve the capital generation capacity while advancing the risk profile of the company.
-The legal entities, including a.s.r. schade are capitalised separately, and excess capital over management's targets are intended to be up-streamed to the holding company to the extent local regulations and within the internal risk appetite statement allow.
+The legal entities are individually capitalised and excess capital over management's targets for the legal entities is intended to be up-streamed to the holding company as far as is needed for amongst others covering external dividend, coupon payments on hybrids/senior financing instruments and holding costs and in so far the local regulations and the internal risk appetite statement allow.